Deathburgerz013/HOLO-Invariant/README.md

 continuity into a cryptographically verifiable append-only chain.

 ---
+HOLO is not an attempt to preserve minds.
+It is an attempt to preserve the structure required for honest reconstruction, independent verification, and continued correction.
 ## Core Principle

 Continuity is preserved by protecting invariants rather than preserving